rajgoel/course-scientific-programming/03-lecture/slides.md

 ===

-### Set

-[Sets](https://en.wikipedia.org/wiki/Set_(data_structure)) are containers that hold a collection of unique elements.
-Sets are primarily used to tests a value for membership and to remove duplicates.

-> [!NOTE]
-> Insertion, removal, and access may require the traversal of a large share of the elements in the set.

-===

 ### Stack

 [Stacks](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) are containers that follow a **last-in-first-out (LIFO)** principle.
 Elements are added (pushed) and removed (popped) only from the top of the stack.